skyzh/skyzh-site/content/posts/academic.md

 ## Introduction

-I’m a junior undergraduate student studying Computer Science in [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/) (SJTU).
+I’m a junior undergraduate student studying Computer Science at [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/) (SJTU).
 I’m expected to graduate in 2022.

 My real name is Chi Zhang.
-As the name is too common in Chinese culture, I’m generally referred to as Alex Chi.
+As the name is too common in Chinese culture, I’m generally referred to as **Alex Chi**.

 In my second year at SJTU, I applied for a research internship.
 It turned out that the whole experience was a disaster for me.
 For half a year I had nothing to do, except attending weekly lab meetups.
 I had no idea of what the team was doing, and what I could do.
 I suffered a lot, questioning myself, "Am I qualified for this position?"
 The next semester I quit that team.
-Only then did I find myself more of an engineer than a researcher.
+Only then did I find myself more of **an engineer** than a researcher.

 My past experience focuses on building system software with the Rust programming language, especially storage systems.
 I built [AgateDB][agatedb] during my internship in PingCAP.
 Also, I love becoming part of the open-source community.
-Currently I'm a contributor of [the TiKV project](https://tikv.org), and a maintainer at [SJTUG mirror](https://mirrors.sjtug.sjtu.edu.cn).
+Currently, I'm a contributor of [the TiKV project](https://tikv.org) and a maintainer at [SJTUG mirror](https://mirrors.sjtug.sjtu.edu.cn).
-In a nutshell, I build things that interest me, excite me and impact people.
+In a nutshell, **I build things that interest me, excite me, and impact people**.

 ## Experience

-### Intern at PingCAP, Inc.
+### Intern at PingCAP, Inc. &nbsp;<small>(2020/08 - 2021/01)</small>

-*August 2020 ~ January 2021*

 I built a key-value storage engine [AgateDB][agatedb].
-Inspired by the WiscKey paper, AgateDB separates large values from the LSM tree into a value log.
-This design leads to a 10x write speedup on large values, compared with current storage engine used by TiKV.
+Inspired by WiscKey paper, AgateDB separates large values from the LSM tree into a value log.
+This design leads to a 10x write speedup on large values, compared with the current storage engine used by TiKV.
 AgateDB is a Rust port of [BadgerDB][badger].

 [badger]: https://github.com/dgraph-io/badger
 [agatedb]: https://github.com/tikv/agatedb

-### Contributor in TiKV Community
+### Contributor in TiKV Community &nbsp;<small>(2020/05 - 2021/05)</small>

-*May 2020 ~ March 2021*

 I became part of the TiKV community as a [Community Bridge][7] mentee.
 In [Full Chunk-based Computing][1] project, I migrated the TiKV coprocessor